-- The SFB 49 should cyclically be called (e.g. OB 1) for controlling the pulse train output. - The SFB 49 is used for PWM and pulse train output. - The switching between the modes takes place by the presetting of the pulse number (JOB\ID = 08h/09h).
-As soon as you specify a pulse number > 0, you switch to the pulse train mode, otherwise PWM is active. - The SFB is to be called with the corresponding instance DB.
+- The SFB 49 should cyclically be called (e.g. OB 1) for controlling the pulse train output. - The SFB 49 is used for PWM and pulse train output. - The switching between the modes takes place by the presetting of the pulse number (JOB_ID = 08h/09h).
+As soon as you specify a pulse number > 0, you switch to the pulse train mode, otherwise PWM is active. - To output the direction, an additional output is to be used, which is to be controlled via your user program. - The SFB is to be called with the corresponding instance DB.
 Here the parameters of the SFB are stored.